 Often times when you achieve things that others congratulate you for, you will discount your own success.
 You may feel that the achievement itself could have been accomplished by anyone.

 - “It’s not that big of a deal.”

 - “It wasn’t that important.”

-- “The reason I did so well was because it was an easy task.”
+- “The reason I did so well was that it was an easy task.”

 Confidence building tips

-1. Try to remove negativity from your life
+1. Work to remove negativity from your life

-If you are constantly doubting yourself, you might have to evaluate your inner circle of friends and family.
-It can be tough, but if people are the cause of your lack of confidence, you may have to let them go.
-Even a temporary break from a person that’s causing these feelings can offer a real positive step towards confidence building.
+If you have constant negative feelings towards yourself and doubt your abilities, evaluate your inner circle of friends and family.
+It can be tough, but if those closest to you are the cause of your lack of confidence, you may have to step back from those relationships.
+Even a temporary break can offer a real positive step towards confidence building.

 2. Change your body language